pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 1. tests/unit/pywbemcli/simple_foo_mock_script.py that uses the default
    namespace to create a simple but repository with classes and instances defined in associated MOF files.
-See
+See:

    .. _a link: git://github.com/pywbem/pywbem.git/tests/unit/pywbemcli/simple_foo_mock_script.py

 2. simple_interop_mock_script.py - creates a mock server with interop
    and user namespaces and installs the namespace provider.
 It uses local